HiveDesk

 Minimum Wage Mandates

-New Jersey law requires the minimum wage to be reviewed annually and increased by the percentage the cost of living has changed from year to year.
+New Jersey law requires the minimum wage to be reviewed annually and increased by the percentage the cost of living has changed from year to year, as measured by the Consumer Price Index (CPI).

 If the federal minimum wage is increased and becomes higher than that of New Jersey, the state's minimum wage will automatically increase to the higher federal rate.